Destaq/chinese-comprehension/README.md

 `python3 vocab_adder.py -t books/Earth_Vernes.pdf -k data/known.txt`

 You can specify the mode (default is smard, which is segmentation) with the `-m` flag by typing `--mode simple`.

+# FAQ

+Q: How are punctuations counted?
+A: As is the industry standard, punctuation characters (periods, commas, etc.) *are* included in total character count.
+However, they are not included in unique character count nor in any output files.